By Suzanne (“Nana”)

 - Heat the butter or oil in a skillet or frying pan.
 Add maple syrup and stir.
 Add ½ to ¾ cups of water and bring to a boil.

-- Lay sweet potato slices in syrup and cook slowly, using a metal spatula to turn slices so both sides brown evenly.
+- Lay sweet potato halves in syrup and cook slowly, using a metal spatula to turn halves so both sides brown evenly.

 Makes 6 servings